Flix01/nudge/simde/simde/README.md

 you don't have convenient access to.
 You can run NEON code on your x86 machine *without an emulator*.
-Obviously you'll eventually want to test on the actual hardware you're targeting, but for most development SIMDe can provide a much easier path.
+Obviously you'll eventually want to test on the actual hardware you're targeting, but for most development, SIMDe can provide a much easier path.

 SIMDe takes a very different approach from most other SIMD abstraction layers in that it aims to expose the entire functionality of the underlying instruction set.
-Instead of limiting functionality to a lowest common denominator, SIMDe tries to minimize the amount of effort required to port while still allowing you the space to optimize as needed.
+Instead of limiting functionality to the lowest common denominator, SIMDe tries to minimize the amount of effort required to port while still allowing you the space to optimize as needed.

 The current focus is on writing complete portable implementations, though a large number of functions already have accelerated